-- 1. (1) In this Act, unless the context otherwise indicates, radio, sound broadcasting service and television set have the meaning assigned thereto in the IBA Act, and- - (i) "Advisory Body" means the South African Broadcast Production Advisory 25 Body established in terms of section 38 of this Act; - (ii) "appointing body" means the body charged with the appointment of members of the Board in terms of section 13 of this Act; - (iii) "Authority" means the Independent Broadcasting Authority established by section 3 of the IBA Act; 30 - (iv) "Board" means Board of South African Broadcasting Corporation Limited; - (v) "broadcaster" means any legal or natural person who composes or packages or distributes television or radio programme services for reception by the public or sections of the public or subscribers to such a service irrespective of technology used; - (vi) "broadcasting" means any form of unidirectional telecommunications intended for the public, sections of the public or subscribers to any broadcasting service having appropriate receiving facilities, whether carried by means of radio or any other means of telecommunication or any combination of the aforementioned, and "broadcast" is construed accordingly; - (vii) "broadcasting licence" means a licence granted and issued by the Authority in terms of this Act to a person for the purpose of providing a defined category of broadcasting service, or deemed by this Act to have been so granted and issued: - (viii) "broadcasting licensee" means the holder of a broadcasting licence; - (ix) "broadcasting service" means any service which consists of the broadcasting of television or sound broadcasting material to the public, sections of the public or to subscribers to such a service but does not include- - (a) a service (including text service) that provides no more than data, or no 50 more than text (with or without associated still images);
+- 1. Definitions and interpretation.-(1) In this Act, unless the context otherwise indicates, radio, sound broadcasting service and television set have the meaning assigned thereto in the IBA Act, and- - "Advisory Body" means the South African Broadcast Production Advisory Body established in terms of section 38 of this Act; - "appointing body" means the body charged with the appointment of members of the Board in terms of section 13 of this Act; - "Authority" means the Independent Broadcasting Authority established by section 3 of the IBA Act; - "Board" means Board of South African Broadcasting Corporation Limited; - "broadcaster" means any legal or natural person who composes or packages or distributes television or radio programme services for reception by the public or sections of the public or subscribers to such a service irrespective of technology used; - "broadcasting" means any form of unidirectional telecommunications intended for the public, sections of the public or subscribers to any broadcasting service having appropriate receiving facilities, whether carried by means of radio or any other means of telecommunication or any combination of the aforementioned, and "broadcast" is construed accordingly; - "broadcasting licence" means a licence granted and issued by the Authority in terms of this Act to a person for the purpose of providing a defined category of broadcasting service, or deemed by this Act to have been so granted and issued; - "broadcasting licensee" means the holder of a broadcasting licence; - "broadcasting service" means any service which consists of the broadcasting of television or sound broadcasting material to the public, sections of the public or to subscribers to such a service but does not include- - a. a service (including text service) that provides no more than data, or no more than text (with or without associated still images); - b. a service that makes programmes available on demand on a point to-point basis, including a dial-up service; and - c. a service or a class of service that the Minister determines, by notice in the Gazette, not to fall within this definition; - "broadcasting services frequency bands" means that part of the electromagnetic radio frequency spectrum which is allocated for the use of broadcasting services by the International Telecommunications Union (ITU), in so far as such allocation has been agreed to or adopted by the Republic;